nodejs/node/doc/api/async_hooks.md

 const { AsyncResource } = require('async_hooks');

 // AsyncResource() is meant to be extended.
 Instantiating a
 // new AsyncResource() also triggers init.
-If triggerId is omitted then
+If triggerAsyncId is omitted then
-// async_hook.currentId() is used.
+// async_hook.executionAsyncId() is used.
-const asyncResource = new AsyncResource(type, triggerId);
+const asyncResource = new AsyncResource(type, triggerAsyncId);

 // Call AsyncHooks before callbacks. asyncResource.emitBefore();